Can Surgery Cause Erectile Dysfunction?

 What is nerve-sparing prostate surgery?

-Nerve-sparing prostatectomy attempts to preserve the cavernous nerves by carefully dissecting around them during prostate removal.
-Where technically possible and oncologically appropriate, it significantly improves the likelihood of erectile recovery.
-It is not always possible if cancer has grown close to the nerve bundles.
+Nerve-sparing prostatectomy attempts to preserve the cavernous nerve bundles during prostate removal.
+Where technically and oncologically possible, it significantly improves erectile recovery prognosis.

 What treatments are available for ED after surgery?

-Treatment options include oral PDE5 inhibitors (sildenafil, tadalafil — often as a penile rehabilitation programme), pelvic floor exercises, vacuum erection devices, penile injection therapy (alprostadil), and surgical penile implants for cases where other approaches have not succeeded.
+Oral PDE5 inhibitors (sildenafil, tadalafil), pelvic floor exercises, vacuum erection devices, alprostadil injection therapy, and surgical penile implants for cases where other approaches have not succeeded.

 How soon after surgery can I start ED treatment?

-Pelvic floor exercises can be started before surgery and resumed as soon as possible afterwards.
-Oral medication and VED use are typically initiated once the catheter is removed, usually within 4–6 weeks of surgery.
-The earlier penile rehabilitation begins, the better the evidence for preserving long-term erectile tissue health.
+Pelvic floor exercises can start before surgery and resume immediately after.
+Oral medication and VED are typically started once the catheter is removed, usually within 4–6 weeks of surgery.

 References